|March 30, 2017: The first and cheapest round of 2018 Registration has...|

 2.12.The standings are based on the overall time.

 2.13.Time penalties will be issued by the race referee for breaking traffic laws on public roads and in locations disclosed during the briefings (villages, residential areas).
-The first violation carries a 30 min penalty for every 10km over the speed limit, second is 60 min for every 10km over the speed limit and third results in an immediate disqualification from the rally.
+The violation carries are 2 min penalty for each kilometer over the speed limit.

 3.Itinerary and Navigation